Cold Water Hurting Your Tooth? Common Causes and Treatments

 The Root Causes of Sensitivity

-Let’s get to the bottom of why you may be suffering from tooth sensitivity.
-Here are some of the factors that contribute to sensitivity.
+Let's get to the bottom of why you may be suffering from tooth sensitivity.
+Research has identified several factors that contribute to this prevalent condition, which predominantly affects individuals aged 30-40 years, with higher incidence among women.

 Tooth Decay or Disease